jfischer/micropython-iot-hackathon/docs/hardware-assembly.rst

 wiring with your board unpowered (no battery and no connection to your laptop via USB).

+The wiring tables below make power connections through the horizontal power buses on the breadboards.
+This makes it easy to add more circuitry to the board later.
+If you do not plan to do so, you can wire the power pins of the ESP8266 and sensor boards directly to each other, saving a few connections.
+Of course, be sure to wire 3V to 3V and GND to GND.

 Adafruit Feather HUZZAH ESP8266
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~